Ask for the help you need

-- Making crafts: Have a friend join you in a small project you can work on together in parallel like painting, board games, knitting.
+- Making crafts: Have a friend join you over video chat for a small project you can work on together in parallel like painting, board games, knitting.

-- Volunteering: Serving others is a great way of boosting our own spirits, and it’s just about always better with friends.
+- Virtual volunteering: Serving others, even if virtually, is a great way of boosting our own spirits, and it’s just about always better with friends.

 If you have children, how can loved ones pitch in?

 - Making time for yourself: There’s no shame in needing some time alone to recharge.
-Ask your friend to do a virtual story time for your kids so you can have an evening out.
+Ask your friend to do a virtual story time for your kids so you can have some time to yourself.